Contact Center Best Practices: How to Fill The Gap Between Good and Great in Outsourced CX

 Best practices include:

-Only when we control all these parameters can we ensure that the outsourced partner becomes a natural extension of the in-house team (and not a disconnected alien).
+Only when we control all these parameters can we ensure the outsourced partner becomes a natural extension of the in-house team (not a disconnected alien).

 BUILD TECH BRIDGES FOR SEAMLESS WORKFLOWS